 How Can You Safely Store Digital Access Information?

 You need to keep things like usernames and passwords safe, but your caregiver or executor also needs to be able to find and access them whenever they are needed.
-Including them in your Will isn’t an option, because after you die, your Will becomes public information.
-You want to be able to update your digital Estate Plan as you create and delete online accounts, without having to update your Will.
+Including them in your will isn’t an option, because after you die, your will becomes public information.
+You want to be able to update your digital Estate Plan as you create and delete online accounts, without having to update your will.

 Some choices for how to keep this information safe include:

-- Store information with a document vault service or one of the excellent password management toolsthat create, remember and fill in passwords automatically.
+- Store information with a document vault service or one of the excellent password management tools that create, remember and fill in passwords automatically.